josdem/blog-hugo/content/techtalk/java/streams.md

   DEVELOPER, TESTER
 }
 ```
-Finally, let's review how to stream a file.
+Finally, let's see how to stream a file.
 Let's suppose you have a file with this information:

 ```bash
 josdem